TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

-- Arrays are sorted â†’ k-th element depends only on ordering around index k.
+- Arrays are sorted → k-th element depends only on ordering around index k.
 - Binary-search partition uses monotonic behavior of partitions.
-- Recursive elimination removes half the candidates each step â†’ optimal.
+- Recursive elimination removes half the candidates each step → optimal.
 ---

 ## 7. Variants / Follow-Ups